jibolaoba/buoyantBoussinesqEvTracked/README.md

 ## License

 This project is licensed under the GNU General Public License v3 (GPLv3).
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments